netgusto/PPSilex/data/posts/hello-world.md

 **What to do next ?**

-1. Edit the file `app/parameters.yml`, and configure your blog (you name, twitter account, etc.)
+1. Edit the file `app/parameters.yml`, and configure your blog (your name, twitter account, etc.)

 2. Create your first post by adding a file in `data/posts/`